abelrios2/abelrios2.github.io/index.md

 If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
 -->

-#### Currently studying Computer Science at University of Granada and working as a intern at Intelligenia.
+#### Currently studying Computer Science at University of Granada and working as a back-end intern at Intelligenia.

 **📍 Granada, Spain.**